 We near 50% of 2020 and CF98 and The Dead Inside EP enter.
 Admittedly, it hasn’t been the best year but something that has indeed been consistent is the transcending steady flow of Punk-Rock music.
 CF98, it is fair to say, have become one of the rising stars of the European melodic Punk music scene.
 The band’s 2019 EP Rotten To The Core catapulted them into scene prominence with their brand of that specific sweet spot between jagged Skate Punk and vintage Pop-Punk.
 If you haven’t indulged for whatever reason, then I implore you to do so promptly – Here.

-Dead Inside was produced by one Ishay Berger of Useless ID and that, combined with band’s incessant teasing, demonstrates how keen the Kraków four-piece are to make an exponentially larger impact this time around.
+Dead Inside benefits from increased production and combined with band’s incessant teasing, demonstrates how keen the Kraków four-piece are to make an exponentially larger impact this time around.
 Which, of course, arguably, they have.
 The best way to begin this pre-release review is to heavily stress the word “refinement” in order to to provide adequate contextual conditioning for what you’re about to read.

 The band enter via the fuzzed broadcast of their lockdown videos own intro.
 ‘Dead Inside’ battles contemporary existentialism and leans on the Pop-Punk wing of the band’s melodic displays.
 However, propelled on rocket-fuelled drumming and permeated with a threading guitar-line, itself a total hybrid of the band’s harder and more melodic work, ‘Dead Inside’ toasts its roots.
 Friends, family, scene compadres and even my silly face?
 What a time to be on the internet!